A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 By using email templates and auto-fill tags, you can set up templates such as:

 • Introduction emails: These emails can be set up to reflect all the critical due dates.
-This includes home and pest inspection, financing, appraisal and mortgage pre-approval, contingencies, option period, and due diligence dates, which can all be auto-filled.
+This includes the home and pest inspection, financing, appraisal and mortgage pre-approval, contingencies, option period, and due diligence dates, which can all be auto-filled.

 • Milestone notifications: You can send milestone notifications or announcements with clear reminders about what needs to be done next, what’s been done, and anything else that’s needed as the transaction moves through all its phases.

 We’re so convinced that you’ll love Paperless Pipeline that we’re offering you a full-feature free trial to test out our software.
+Visit our website to learn more and claim your 14-day trial.